Let’s dive into Squad’s fundraising timeline

 - Take care of yourself.
 Most founders struggle with self-doubt, depression and/or anxiety along the way — so building a network of support is really crucial for making it through.
 That network should probably include other founders and a coach or therapist.
 Our investor Alpha Bridge Ventures has an incredible program called Project Atlas that focuses on the mental & physical health of founders.
 It’s worth checking out.

-If you have more questions for Esther, let her know on Twitter @EstherCrawford.
+If you have questions or want to connect, find me on Twitter @EstherCrawford.